oracle-livelabs/pts/rag-apex/tables/tables.md

 In this lab we are using the Oracle Gen AI LLM service.
 The LLM involves processing both the user question and relevant text excerpts to generate responses tailored specifically to the provided context.
 It's essential to note that the nature of the response is contingent upon the question and the LLM utilized, with a multitude of parameters available for fine-tuning to optimize response quality.

 LLM prompt engineering enables you to craft input queries or instructions to create more accurate and desirable outputs.
 The following PLSQL uses a SQL CURSOR and CLOBs to generate the LLM prompt based on facts from the similarity search from Oracle Database 23ai.

-*Note: The generation process involves synthesizing information, considering linguistic nuances, and producing a coherent answer.
-The model's output reflects its comprehension of the input context and its ability to generate contextually relevant responses, demonstrating the power of AI in natural language understanding and generation tasks.*

 In the code below we are embedding the user question, performing a vector search in the database for the relevant text chunks using a vector distance function.
 We then send the text chunks to OCI GenAI to provide the response.